Home

 Bio

-Venus Jasper (Griepink) is a queer visual artist, storyteller, world builder, singer-priestess, public speaker, researcher, educator, writer and curator - currently based between Amsterdam and Antwerp.
-In their multi-disciplinary counter-cultural and ritualistic work they envision spirited and sensuous post-capitalisms that spell the decolonization of the anthropocene, rekindle more-than-human kinship, and forward queer perspectives on ecology, community, spirituality and the self.
+Venus Jasper (Griepink) is a queer visual artist, singer-priestess, educator, writer and curator - currently based between Amsterdam and Antwerp.
+In their counter-cultural and ritualistic work they envision spirited and sensuous post-capitalisms that spell the decolonization of the anthropocene, rekindle more-than-human kinship, and forward (neuro-)queer perspectives on ecology, culture, spirituality and the self.

-As part of their artistic practice, they create ultra-sensory spatial installations in which grounded tactility meets playful futurism.
-From sculptural mudscapes teeming with life to participatory performances, from audiovisual pieces, and experimental electronic soundscapes to vernacular sculptures, from participatory performances to drawings — each creation invites audiences into a realm of exploration and introspection.
-Highlights are their large solo exhibition EARTHSHRINE at MU Eindhoven (2022) and the performance OAKBaLLZ and EELSKin at Rupert Lithuania (2023).
+Venus likes to create multidisciplinary art projects; ultra-sensory spatial installations wherein grounded tactility meets playful mythological futurism.
+From sculptural mudscapes teeming with life to participatory performances, from ritual workshops to audiovisual pieces, from electronic soundscapes to vernacular sculptures — each creation invites audiences into a realm of exploration and introspection about both personal and planetary concerns.
+Highlights are their large solo exhibition EARTHSHRINE (2022) at MU Eindhoven, which was a speculative and contemporary sacred space for soils, the bog-fury invoking music-performance OAKBaLLZ and EELSKin (2023) at Rupert Lithuania.

-Be it through art making, writing, or education, Jasper's activities root in queer ecology, environmentalism, land-based ways of knowing, rejected wisdom, science fiction, the more-than-human, sex, gender, and search of identity — the spaces that interplay these fields is what spawns their work and interest.
+Be it through art, writing, curating or educating, Jasper's activities root in the interplay between feeling and knowledge, and explore the fields of queer ecology, environmentalism, land-based ways of knowing, rejected wisdom, activism, science fiction, the more-than-human, sex, gender, and identity.

 Venus Jasper at Green Space Miami.